-Mastermix DJ Pete Sherriff talks about which theme tunes he uses in his sets to create those ‘ooh’ moments…
+Mastermix DJ Pete Sherriff chats about how to make TV Themes work in a DJ set and how he uses them to create those ‘ooh’ moments…

 I thought I would put a short blog together about using TV Themes.
 This isn’t something to be sniffed at so much as embraced – everyone watches TV!
 From the “duff duff” on Eastenders to the “Now this is a story…” of the Fresh Prince of Bel-Air, everyone loves a theme tune and they are becoming more popular to use at gigs and events.